Development and Change, Vol. 44, #4, 2013

 NDPR

 James Robert Brown, Platonism, Naturalism, and Mathematical Knowledge.
-Reviewed by Hans Halvorson
+Reviewed by Hans Halvorson.

 William Demopoulos, Logicism and its Philosophical Legacy.
 Reviewed by James Pearson.